-Atheists say, “If God is loving He would put an end to evil.
+Atheists say, “If God exists and is loving He would put an end to evil.
 If He is all-powerful, He could put an end to evil.
 Since evil persists, the all-loving, all-powerful God described in the Bible must not exist.”

 Have you heard people reason this way?

 Well, this evening I want to answer some of the toughest questions and objections that atheists and critics of the Bible are raising regarding evil and the suffering that accompanies it.
 I hope that doing so will be an encouragement to you and that it will also help equip you with some ways to answer the questions yourself.

 So, let's tackle this first objection (the one that I brought up a moment ago):

 SKEPTIC: Are you serious?

 CHARLIE: Dead serious.

 Atheists face a big dilemma when they point at things in the world and say, “God would not allow this evil to take place.”

 Here’s the problem.
 There can be no such thing as evil apart from the existence of God.
 Why not?